rhysmoggs/ms3-final-cocktails/README.md

 ### Future Updates

-There are many planned updates arranged for the Globe Trotter Quiz that include but are not limited to:
+There are many planned updates arranged for the The Cocktail Cabinet that include but are not limited to:

 -   Introduction of difficulty level choices i.e. Easy, Normal, Hard.
 -   Introduction of images, linked to the questions.